StuntsPT/Radeon-tray/README.md

 This is just to alert you that YMMV when using this program.

+The program now also supports providing information regarding the card temperature *if* a sensor is found in a list of paths.
+Currentlly only the path for my specific card is listed, but feel free to add your own (and if you let me know what that path might be I will just add it here).

 ###Requirements:
 * A radeon card (duh!);
 * Python3;